If you've blocked our ad, please consider unblocking it.

 The third table, which guarantees escape, contains only the legendary beasts.

 An identifier (18) exists denoting a Bulbasaur symbol (using its doll sprite) in the Slot Machine interface.
 However, information such as how many coins the player will receive is undefined.
 The game can be forced to give a three-Bulbasaur payout by using the GameShark codes 011809C6, 01180DC6, and 011817C6.

-The sprite data for Ho-Oh on the Gold title screen actually uses three colors, although the normal palette renders all three colours as black, meaning only its silhouette can normally be seen.
-The coloured sprite can be seen through any glitch which causes the game to reset in mono Game Boy mode on a Game Boy Color (preventing the correct palettes from being loaded); the most reliable way of achieving this is listening to a Machop's cry in the Pokédex and then using the Coin Case.
+The sprite data for Ho-Oh on the Gold title screen actually uses three colors, although the normal palette renders all three colors as black, meaning only its silhouette can normally be seen.
+The colored sprite can be seen through any glitch which causes the game to reset in mono Game Boy mode on a Game Boy Color (preventing the correct palettes from being loaded); the most reliable way of achieving this is listening to a Machop's cry in the Pokédex and then using the Coin Case.